energy-modelling-ireland/ibsg/README.md

-# emni-stock
+# Irish Building Stock Generator (IBSG)

-An Irish building stock data helper GUI.
-Automates the extraction, cleaning and merging of data to generate a csv file of individual buildings
+A GUI to generate an Irish Building stock as a csv file of individual buildings